1QiGuo/Function/Statistics/t_test.md

-Do not use this if all assumtions have been satisfied.
+Do not use this if all assumptions have been satisfied, otherwise, wilcoxon.

 # Samples are normal distribution